 If you wish to borrow, here is the 3-step process:

-3. Master Promissory Note (MPN) -the parent borrower must complete at www.studentloans.gov.
-In the box "Manage My Direct Loan," first Sign In, then click "Complete Master Promissory Note."
+- PLUS Master Promissory Note (MPN) -- the parent borrower must complete at www.studentloans.gov.
+In the box "Manage My Direct Loan," first Sign In, then click "Complete Master Promissory Note Parent PLUS."

-Please note: If you have previously borrowed a PLUS loan at Bucknell for the same student, it is not necessary to complete a new MPN.
+Please note: If you have previously borrowed a PLUS loan at Bucknell for the same student within the last year, it is not necessary to complete a new PLUS MPN.

 1. review of credit

-2. the parent may obtain an endorser for the amount requested, or
+2. the parent may obtain an endorser for the amount requested